 · If someone gets into your personal space or is following you, look that person straight in the eye and ask “what do you want?”
 Predators don’t like it when someone looks directly at them because they can now be identified.

-you can and always in a lighted area.
+· If you must go to a grocery store or shopping mall at dark, park as close to the entrance as you can and always in a lighted area.
 Do not park next to a van or a vehicle with someone in it with the engine running.
 When leaving your car, make sure the doors are locked.
 When coming out of the store, make sure you have your keys out and ready.
 While loading the car with packages, put your purse in first and always look around you while placing the rest of the bags in your vehicle.
 Once you are in your car, lock the doors immediately and turn on the engine.
 Don’t sit there for any length of time because even if your doors are locked, it doesn’t stop a predator with a gun at your window.
 Get in the car, lock the door and take off immediately.

 · Avoid walking solo in dark, isolated areas and choose a path that is well lit and trafficked.
 If you must walk a dark and isolated route, carry a flashlight, a personal alarm, a charged cell phone and a personal protection device such as a pepper spray, Mace, stun gun or TASER at ALL TIMES.
 Non-lethal personal protection products are affordable, compact and very effective in protecting an individual from being attacked by a predator.
 These devices are very easy to use and require very little or no training and are legal within most of the 50 states.